 The telescopic wear pads can be lightly greased if desired.
 If upon extending and retracting the telescopic outer boom movement is not smooth lightly grease the wear pads.
 Note that the telescopic cylinder does not need regular greasing as it does not articulate.

-The following transfer will be found on the machine -
+The following transfer will be found on the under side of the top hood on the machine -

 8.2 PTO SHAFT

 Refer to section 2.5 for accident prevention when using the PTO shaft